Generic Name: pegfilgrastim (PEG-fil-GRA-stim)

 - Tell your doctor if you develop a lump, swelling, or bruising at the injection site that does not go away.

-- Lab tests, including blood cell counts, may be performed while you use pegfilgrastim.
+- Lab tests may be performed while you use pegfilgrastim.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using pegfilgrastim while you are pregnant.
 It is not known if pegfilgrastim is found in breast milk.
 If you are or will be breast-feeding while you use pegfilgrastim, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of pegfilgrastim: